 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge

-The first bridge is a small bridge – the Fig Tree Bridge.
+The first bridge is an old but smallish bridge – the Fig Tree Bridge.
 It opened in 1963 and spans the Lane Cove River.
 After that bridge, they continued on and crossed the second of the bridges Tarban Creek Bridge.
 This spans Tarban Creek, likewise, it has nice views east to the Harbour Bridge.
 Then they got to bridge #2 of the main 3 Bridges, the Gladesville Bridge.
 It has wonderful views along Parramatta River towards the Harbour Bridge and the city.

-This bridge is on the main arterial thoroughfare of Victoria Road – from the west to the city (or vice versa).
+This bridge is on the main arterial thoroughfare of Victoria Road – from the western suburbs to the city (or vice versa).

 Bay Run

-Next they did a detour off the main arterial road through the inner west suburbs of Rozelle, Lilyfield, Haberfield, Five Dock and Drummoyne.
+Then, they did a detour off the main arterial road through the inner west suburbs of Rozelle, Lilyfield, Haberfield, Five Dock and Drummoyne.
 They followed part of the Bay Run.
 It is a 7km long (4.3 mi) shared use path for cyclists and pedestrians that encircles much of Iron Cove.
 It never deviates more than 20m from the water so the views are pretty nice.

 ANZAC Bridge